MathewJohansson/Stem-Cell-Differential-Expression-Analysis/README.md

 ## Acknowledgements

-This project was completed as part of the MSc in Bioinformatics at the University of York, building upon the collaborative SinceAraBOXcis project framework.
+This project was completed as part of the MSc in Bioinformatics at the University of York.